dimaspivak/sch_ci_cd_poc/README.md

 If it does not, upgrade any StreamSets Control Hub Job which runs that pipeline with the latest version.
 In essence, deploy it.

-If it breaks, do not upgrade the job and hence avoid data loss and headache ina all aspects.
+If it breaks, do not upgrade the job and hence avoid data loss or daata corruption and headache in all aspects.
 In essence, do not deploy it.

 # Overview
 The following is a workflow that happens with code in this repo: